 The secret to getting buy-in is in aligning the deepest needs of the organization with the benefits that a digital transformation solution provides.
 Toss out the spreadsheets and think in terms of enablement rather than cost.

-Here are 3 common funding pitfalls and how to avoid them:
+Here are 3 common transformation pitfalls on funding and how to avoid them:

-Digital Transformation Tips - 3 Pitfalls to Avoid
+Tips for Getting Funding for Digital Transformation Solutions - 3 Pitfalls to Avoid

-Pitfall #1: It’s All About the Return on Investment
+Pitfall #1: It’s Not All About the Return on Investment

 Here are 3 key areas to focus on: